fengpeiyuan/ngx_http_limit_req2_module/README.md

 Synopsis
 ========

-This module is a nginx filter module, which accumulate request' latency and store data in the specified shared memory zone.
-Each process does this individual, and collect by one of them, then analysis.
+This module is a nginx http module, which store request' number in the specified shared memory zone.
+Each process share parameter 'limit_number' and control request amount individual, no lock yet.
 You can config bellow.
 ```nginx
  http {